-“Program income is gross income earned by the recipient that is directly generated by a supported activity or earned as a result of a sponsored award … Program income includes, but is not limited to, income from fees for services performed, the use or rental of real or personal property acquired under Federally funded projects, the sale of commodities or items fabricated under an award, license fees and royalties on patents and copyrights, and interest on loans made with award funds.”
-[Federal Office of Budget and Management (OMB) Circular, A-110 §__.2]
+It is the policy of New York University (NYU, “the University”) that program income must be identified and tracked in accordance with federal and other sponsor requirements.
+Program income is gross income earned by the recipient that is directly generated by a supported activity or earned as a result of a sponsored award.
+Program income includes, but is not limited to, income from fees for services performed, the use or rental of real or personal property acquired under Federally funded projects, the sale of commodities or items fabricated under an award, and principal and interest on loans made with award funds.

 A project may have program income as a result of providing services to other organizations and/or from the sale of items developed under the award.
 When NYU engages in such activities, program income must be accounted for in the manner prescribed by sponsor regulations and NYU’s Policy.